Maximum Effort

-Maximum Effort is a film production company and digital marketing agency founded by Ryan Reynolds and George Dewey.
-The company name is a reference to a catchphrase from Reynolds' film Deadpool and subsequent film series.
+Maximum Effort Productions, Inc. is an American film production company and digital marketing agency founded by Canadian actor Ryan Reynolds alongside George Dewey in 2018.
+The company's name is a reference to a catchphrase from Reynolds' 2016 film Deadpool.
+In 2025, the company was named one of Time's 100 most influential companies.

 History

-Ryan Reynolds and George Dewey launched Maximum Effort in 2018, after having collaborated on the marketing campaign for the first two Deadpool films.
+Reynolds and Dewey launched Maximum Effort in 2018, after having collaborated on the marketing campaign for the first two Deadpool films.
 They worked on a series of successful low-budget ads to promote the 2016 film and its 2018 sequel, which at the time were the highest-grossing R-rated films ever.
 Dewey, formerly senior vice president of digital marketing at 20th Century Fox and president of digital marketing at Annapurna Pictures, was named president of the company, and Reynolds is creative director.

 Maximum Effort's marketing arm was acquired by advertising software company MNTN in June 2021, with Maximum Effort Marketing keeping its name while operating as an agency within MNTN.
 Reynolds was named MNTN's chief creative officer, and Dewey MNTN's chief brand officer.
+MNTN was founded in 2009 as Steelhouse, rebranding itself in 2021.
+In September 2024, Bloomberg News reported that MNTN was planning to go public in 2025, with Morgan Stanley to organize its initial public offering; however, in MNTN's IPO filing (i.e. Form S-1) with the Securities and Exchange Commission, which was filed February 28, 2025, MNTN disclosed that it has agreed to divest "its interest in Maximum Effort to an affiliate of its original owner" and in connection with the transaction, MNTN provided a line of credit of up to $5.0 million, which was drawn upon.
+The sale closed on April 1, 2025.
+The filing also notes that MNTN will enter into a creative services agreement with Maximum Effort; however, as of May 14, 2025, no agreement has been reached.